zerotier/ZeroTierOne/netcon/README.md

 Now try:

     export LD_PRELOAD=/path/to/ZeroTierOne/libzerotierintercept.so
 	export ZT_NC_NWID=8056c2e21c000001
+	zerotier-intercept httpd

-Going to port 8080 on your machine won't work.
+Going to port 80 on your machine won't work.
 Httpd is listening, but only inside the network container.
 To reach it, go to the other system where you joined the same network with a conventional ZeroTier instance and try:

     curl http://NETCON.INSTANCE.IP:8080/README.md